Parking permits

 Why is the permit system changing?

-We are undertaking a review of the parking service across the Borders.
-This includes investigating standardised charges and a review of permits that is reflective of the costs of operating the parking service as well as aligning with other similar rural local authorities.
+We are undertaking a review of the parking service across the Borders and this includes investigating standardised charges and a review of permits that is reflective of the costs of operating the parking service as well as aligning with other similar rural Local Authorities.

 Will this review result in an increase in charges for parking permits?